GuiMarques98/fix10/DOCUMENT.md

 Several of the services are either disabled here or set to start on demand (so not automatically on startup).

 ## DiagTrack, Diagnostics Tracking Service
 This service is also known as the **Connected User Experiences and Telemetry** starting from Windows 10 Anniversary Update onwards.
-DiagTrack is the service's actual underlying technical name, and is also referred by Fix10.bat to maintain compatibility.
+DiagTrack is the service's actual underlying technical name, and is also how Fix10.bat refers to it in order to maintain compatibility.

 The service in question is used to upload telemetry information to Microsoft's servers, and the data sent is described in detail on Microsoft's website: https://docs.microsoft.com/en-us/windows/configuration/configure-windows-telemetry-in-your-organization
 > Use this article to make informed decisions about how you might configure telemetry in your organization.
 Telemetry is a term that means different things to different people and organizations.
 For this article, we discuss telemetry as system data that is uploaded by the **Connected User Experience and Telemetry** component.
 The telemetry data is used to help keep Windows devices secure by identifying malware trends and other threats and to help Microsoft improve the quality of Windows and Microsoft services.

-Disabling the service is used as a preventive measure to block any data being sent.
-The drawbacks of leaving such telemetry on include its intrusiveness, active usage of the Internet connection (especially a problem on metered or limited connections) and the questionable level of privacy.
+Disabling the service is used as a preventive measure to block any data from being sent.
+The drawbacks of leaving such telemetry on include its intrusiveness, questionable impact on privacy, and active usage of the active network connection (especially a problem on metered or limited connections).

 ## dmwappushsvc, Dmwappushservice
 This service is the WAP Push Message Routing Service.
 Microsoft has not documented this service extensively, but it is used for system bootstrapping and provisioning, and is often also considered to be connected with telemetry (see the service above), so it is often recommended to disable it along DiagTrack.